 It has been used traditionally in Mexico and Arizona as a container for cooking and as a container of water.
 This type of container is still used today by some Indians to save the water as it weighs less than the pottery and helps keep the water cooler.

 Its size can vary from a few inches to several feet.
 Many artists of the new world have used and continue using the bark of these pumpkins for pictures and to print their designs.

-More information on the pumpkin in the listing above.
+More information on the pumpkin.